ryanfreckleton/gitlab-ce/doc/api/repositories.md

 Parameters:

 - `id` (required) - The ID or [URL-encoded path of the project](README.md#namespaced-path-encoding) owned by the authenticated user
 - `sha` (optional) - The commit SHA to download.
 A tag, branch reference or sha can be used.
-This defaults to the tip of the default branch if not specified
+This defaults to the tip of the default branch if not specified.
+For example: `curl --header "PRIVATE-TOKEN: <private_token>" https://gitlab.com/api/v4/projects/<project_id>/repository/archive?sha=abcdef `

 ## Compare branches, tags or commits